What is sun gazing?

 Doctors warn that looking directly into the sun at any time of day can put your vision at risk for retinal damage, solar retinopathy and other conditions.

-In fact, it only takes 100 seconds of exposure to put your eyes at risk of permanent retinal damage if you stare into the sun without proper eye protection for the entire 100 seconds.
-Even in smaller increments, looking into the sun every day without appropriate coverage can result in prolonged exposure and damage to your eyes.
+In fact, it only takes a few seconds of exposure to put your eyes at risk of permanent retinal damage if you stare into the sun without special eye protection.
+Even in small increments, looking into the sun every day without appropriate coverage can result in prolonged exposure and damage to your eyes.

 But some sun gazing practitioners claim that sun gazing is safe when it is done at the right time of day (either sunrise or sunset), as the ultraviolet (UV) index is lower during these times.